Go to content

 Cycle Path Maintenance

 CycleWight have been campaigning on achieving improvements on the quality of the paths, in particular NCN 23 between Newport and Sandown.
-We have been told that there is to be work soon at Blackwater.
 Between Merstone and Horringford the path is particularly poor.
 Do you have a picture of this section sometime before 2019?
 If so please contact us HERE

 The Isle of Wight Council is set to receive more than £13.6 million in Levelling Up money as part of the third round of the fund.